iqmcorp/docs/Schedule-Report-API-Quickstart-Guide.md

 You can run a report containing up to three months of data for any dimension combination or up to one year for the campaign dimension.
 You must run multiple reports if you need more than that amount of data.

-## Create a Report Scheduling Event
+## Schedule a Report

 This quick start guide will help you create a report scheduling event.
 At a minimum, you must log in, have a campaign started, in order to execute reports.
 Once these steps have been completed, you can create a scheduling event.

 1. Log In
     * Optional if you have already logged in and have a token
-1. Create Scheduling Event
+1. Schedule a Report
     * Execute scheduling event with frequency, day, and end date parameters

 ### Step 1: Log In